DataDog/integrations-core/cilium/README.md

 ##### Log collection

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see [Docker log collection][10].
+To enable it, see [Kubernetes log collection documentation][10].

 | Parameter      | Value                                     |
 |----------------|-------------------------------------------|